-Position Stock Ownership Multiple Shares Included Shares Not Included CEO 7 times base salary Other Named Executive Officers 3 times base salary Shares in which the executive or his or her spouse or child has a direct or indirect interest; and Vested or unvested stock options; and Unvested performance-base Shares owned in 401(k), savings, and profit sharing plans. equity awards.
+- Shares in which the executive or his or her spouse or child has a direct or indirect interest; and - Unvested performance-based equity awards. - Shares owned in 401(k), savings, and profit sharing plans.

 Anti-Hedging and Anti-Pledging Policy